 St Lucia’s most iconic site is the twin volcanic peaks of the Piton mountains.
 These green mountains are absolutely stunning and, if you’re up for it, you can actually hike them.

 If you hike Gros Piton (the larger of the two) and make it to the top, you’ll be rewarded with panoramic views of the land and sea.
-Totally worth it in my opinion.

 St Lucia has many small fishing villages that are super fun to explore and give you a chance to experience local culture and actually see how the locals live.